LavaniaNaidoo/HotelBookingApplication/README.md

-## OtherFeaturesOnWebsite
+## Other Features On Website

 - When you enter the homepage, you can see a carousel showcasing tourist attractions in Prague and some rooms in their Hotels as well. <br>
-- If you scroll down you can see the **AboutProject** section which was the project brief given to us to make said application. <br>
+- If you scroll down you can see the **About Project** section which was the project brief given to us to make said application. <br>
-- At the very bottom you can see the **ContactUs** which has the Prague capital city (Czech Republic) embedded map and you can move it around! <br>
+- At the very bottom you can see the **Contact Us** which has the Prague capital city (Czech Republic) embedded map and you can move it around! <br>

-## NavigatingTheFiles/Website
+## Navigating The Files/Website

 - You can find an export of the database used in the folder: **exports/oop_booking_app.sql**
 - Please use the database located in said folder and export it to your phpMyAdmin and use it with this project/website! <br>